stfbk/mig-t/doc/language.md

 - `add` add a header with the name specified, and with value specified with `this`.

 An example could be:

+Edit the parameter state inside the url of a message with the new value "newstatecode"

 ```json
 "message operations": [